 With its beaches, impressive forests and rugged mountains, Oregon certainly makes for an inspiring place to call home.
-Oregon mortgage rates are generally lower than the national average rates.
-The Oregon counties’ conforming loan limits stick to the average number while FHA limits show more variation.
+For those looking to buy, Oregon mortgage rates are generally lower than national average rates.
+Oregon's counties’ conforming loan limits stick to the nation’s baseline, while FHA limits vary a bit more.

 National Mortgage Rates

 - Median Home Value: $422,700 (U.S. Census Bureau)